sgupta70/PID-pingpong/README.md

 ![Screenshot (25)](https://github.com/sgupta70/PID-pingpong/assets/71406905/04454624-fa24-459b-b9da-c3982919b143)

 This is the project wiring.
-The back part with an N represents a large transistor.
+The black part with an N represents a large transistor.
 It is powered by a 9V battery pack.

 ## Code
 ```